learning-zone/react-basics/README.md

 **When to choose Zustand over Redux:**

-* Smaller applications or features that don't need strict action-based patterns.
+* Smaller applications or features that don\'t need strict action-based patterns.
 * You want minimal setup with no Provider wrapping needed.
 * You need to read/write state outside of React components.
 * Performance is critical — Zustand uses selective subscriptions by default.